Skip to Content

 Hackney and Clerkenwell

 Morito is the perfect spot if you’re looking for a super fresh and high-quality meal.
-Sevan Tchivitdji, the head chef at Morito is well known for producing beautiful food with influences from Spain, North Africa, and the Eastern Mediterranean.
+Head Chef Sevan Tchivitdji is well known for producing beautiful food with influences from Spain, North Africa, and the Eastern Mediterranean.

 Their menu changes frequently according to the availability of local and seasonal ingredients – so don’t get too attached to a particular plate.
-However, their menu is always extensive and never disappointing.
+Whatever you eat though, you won’t be disappointed.

-In fact, the menu caters well to both vegetarians and meat-eaters.
+Another perk is that the menu is nothing if not extensive and caters well to both vegetarians and meat-eaters.
 If you visit with a group it is recommended that you eat tapas-style, so you can try as many of the dishes as possible.

 If the wild garlic croqueta and the black bream ceviche is on the menu when you visit, to not give it a try would be criminal.